-Oysters being cleaned in the shed at West Mersea [Picture courtesy of Mersea Museum]
+Oysters being cleaned in the shed at West Mersea.
+Image: Mersea Museum

-^{&#}x27;Some of the changes we've made to marine ecosystems historically are potentially irreversible, but I don't see that as a reason not to engage with the historical We use cookies to improve your experience on our website.
-By browsing this website, you agree to our use of cookies. records and data, and not to use those to become more ambitious in conservation and in fisheries management,' says Thurstan.
-'In so many places, three Ok, I've understood!
-More Info (/privacy)

-dimensional, living hardshell reefs have been changed to this alternative state dominated by muddy, soft sediment.
+'Some of the changes we've made to marine ecosystems historically are potentially irreversible, but I don't see that as a reason not to engage with the historical records and data, and not to use those to become more ambitious in conservation and in fisheries management,' says Thurstan.
+'In so many places, three-dimensional, living hardshell reefs have been changed to this alternative state dominated by muddy, soft sediment.
 The knowledge that there were once huge native oyster reefs should enliven our ambition.'